chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 * If we keep creating huge number of new threads it might become very difficult for the system to handle.
 If there are much more threads than CPU cores, the OS needs to do frequent context switches, which is heavy.
 That can result in the application hanging or even the whole system crashing
 * Managing and synchronizing them can be pretty complex, from correct coding to actual execution stand point

-So, for most purposes in modern .NET programming, it is reccomended to use `Task` instead (which does not necessarily mean "new" threads).
+So, for most purposes in modern .NET programming, it is recommended to use `Task` instead (which does not necessarily mean "new" threads).
 Tasks also inherently support multi-core.

 #### [4] Synchronous to Asynchronous with Task